Parenthood can wipe out your finances. Learn frugal tips for new moms to make sure that doesn’t happen. Perfect for thrifty moms to save money!

-5. Save gift cards for later use, too
+5. Save gift cards for later use

-Did you receive tons of gift cards during your baby shower?
+Did you receive gift cards during your baby shower?
 Before running to the store and buying everything now, save them for after the baby is born.
 Pace your spending so you have some cushion after delivery when you may be more strapped for cash and time.

-Or, if your family is like mine, expect to receive tons of food during those first few weeks.
-This saves you the time, money and trouble of finding your next meal.
+Or, if your family is like mine, expect to receive a lot of food during those first few weeks.
+This saves you the time, money, and trouble of finding your next meal.
 When people ask how they can help, bringing food is often on the top of the list.

-7. Open a college or savings fund for monetary gifts
+7. Open a savings fund

 While this tip doesn’t reduce your spending, it increases your opportunity to save.
-Child-related costs will tie up your extra cash.
-But at least you can still set aside a few dollars here and there for your child’s long-term goals.
+Child-related costs will tie up your extra cash, but at least you can still set aside a few dollars here and there for your child’s long-term goals.

 8. Shop at consignment stores